Biden favors release of more vaccine doses as U.S. struggles in pandemic's grip

 With a total of over 365,000 deaths, one in every 895 U.S. residents has died of COVID-19 since the pandemic started, according to Reuters calculations.

-More than 132,000 Americans were hospitalized due to the coronavirus as of late Thursday night and the total number of cases nationwide rose to a staggering 21.5 million as strict mitigation measures further taxed the fragile U.S. economy.
+More than 132,000 Americans were hospitalized due to the coronavirus as of late Thursday night.
+The total number of U.S. cases since the pandemic began rose to a staggering 21.5 million, as strict mitigation measures, ignored by many, further taxed the fragile U.S. economy.

-The loss of 140,000 nonfarm payrolls in December, reported by the Labor Department on Friday, was concentrated in the leisure and hospitality sector, which have been especially hard-hit by the pandemic, with closures of bars and restaurants accounting for three-quarters of the job losses.
+The loss of 140,000 nonfarm payroll jobs in December, reported by the Labor Department on Friday, was concentrated in the leisure and hospitality sector.
+It has been especially hard-hit by the pandemic, with closures of bars and restaurants accounting for three-quarters of the job losses.

-Even so, better-performing sectors such as retail, manufacturing and construction offered hope the nation would not slip back into recession, together with the prospect of more fiscal stimulus now that Democrats have gained control of the U.S. Senate.
+Even so, better-performing sectors such as retail, manufacturing and construction offered hope the nation would not slip back into recession, together with the prospect of more fiscal stimulus now that Democrats have gained control of the U.S. Senate with two victories in Georgia this week.

-(Reporting by Trevor Hunnicut, Maria Caspani, Doina Chiacu and Peter Szekely; Editing by Dan Grebler)
+(Reporting by Trevor Hunnicut, Maria Caspani, Doina Chiacu and Peter Szekely; Editing by Dan Grebler and Bill Berkrot)

 ((maria.caspani@thomsonreuters.com; + 1 646 223 4074 ;))